 The Downside (Kinda)

-The downside to buying a mattress online is that you can’t sit on it before placing your order.
+The main downside to buying a mattress online is that you can't sit on it before placing your order.

-To eliminate this concern, almost every online mattress company offers a 100-night no risk free trial.
-If you decide you don’t want the mattress, most companies will pick the mattress up from your home – and you pay nothing.
+To eliminate this concern, almost every online mattress company offers a 100-night no-risk free trial.
+If you decide you don't want the mattress, most companies will pick the mattress up from your home – and you pay nothing.

 Think about it: 100 nights is more than enough time to decide if a mattress works for you.
 It's also 99.8 days longer than you'll spend on a mattress before you buy it from a store… just sayin'.

 Buying A Mattress Online Isn't As Easy As It Used To Be